Uplink Performance of Cell-Free Massive MIMO with Multi-Antenna Users Over Jointly-Correlated Rayleigh Fading Channels: Introduction

+Moreover, all works about CF mMIMO with multi-antenna UEs made the overly idealistic and simplifying assumption of independent and identically distributed (i.i.d.)
+Rayleigh fading channels.
+It has been proved that the spatial correlation that exists in any practical channel may have a significant impact on performance \cite{8809413,9276421,8869794}.
+To the best of the authors' knowledge, there is no research on CF mMIMO with multi-antenna UEs over practical correlated channels so far.
 On the other hand, works on the traditional cellular mMIMO with multi-antenna UEs mainly focused on the classic Kronecker channel model \cite{1021913,7500452,7797479,7946138}, modeling the spatial correlation properties at the AP-side and UE-side separately.
-However, the classic Kronecker channel model neglects the joint correlation feature of the channel \cite{ozcelik2003deficiencies}.
-A more practical channel model called the jointly-correlated Weichselberger model was proposed in \cite{1576533}.
-This model not only considers the correlation features at both the AP-side and UE-side but models the joint correlation dependence between each AP-UE pair.
-Based on the Weichselberger model, \cite{9148706,7386643,5997288} investigated the performance of cellular mMIMO systems.
+However, the authors of \cite{ozcelik2003deficiencies} mentioned that the classic Kronecker model neglects the joint correlation feature of the channel.
+As a remedy, a more practical channel model called the jointly-correlated Weichselberger model was proposed in \cite{1576533}, which not only considers the correlation features at both the AP-side and UE-side but models the joint correlation dependence between each AP-UE pair.